deepfactor-io/appsec-village-pod-dc31/README.md

 when the application is launched.

 In this POD, we will focus on eBPF and LD\_PRELOAD based tools, and we'll explain how each works in detail in the exercise subsections later.
+Don't worry if you don't know what those terms mean yet.

 ## Using the personal workspace VM and exercise code